-The way in which your body changes calories into energy has a big influence on your weight
+How your body changes calories into energy significantly influences your weight.

-The way in which people gain or lose weight is different for everyone.
-Each human being reacts in a different way to the food and drink they consume, and also to exercise.
+How people gain or lose weight is different for everyone.
+Each human being reacts in a different way to the food and drink they consume and also to exercise.
 Why?
-Because everyone has a different metabolism and, really, it’s that that counts.
-There are people who eat anything and everything and don’t put on weight.
-Others don’t eat much but can’t seem to manage to lower their body fat percentage.
+Because everyone has a different metabolism, and it’s that that counts.
+Some people eat anything and everything and don’t put on weight.
+Others don’t eat much but can’t lower their body fat percentage.
 Let’s have a look at metabolism and how it works.

-Metabolism is a group of enzymes and hormones responsible for transforming fat cells into energy.
+Metabolism is a group of enzymes and hormones that transform fat cells into energy.
 The quicker your metabolism works, the more fat you’ll burn.
 The fat-burning process works like this:

 - 60-70% of fat is used just to keep the body alive; this is your basal metabolism.
 It depends on your genes, but there are some variables which can be modified, which I will come to